ansipes/mejo-187/content/assignment/introduction-to-html.md

 1. Click the "Source Control" tab in Visual Studio Code
 2. Type out a commit message and click the check icon.
 3. You may be asked if there are no staged changes, to stage all changes.
 Click "Always".

-## Set up GitHub Pages

-1. Visit your GitHub repo on github.com
-2. Click "Settings" and scroll down to "GitHub Pages"
-3. Select "master" as the GitHub branch

 Soon, your GitHub repo will auto publish your project everytime you push a commit.